psycopg/psycopg2/doc/cursor.rst

         determined by the interface.

         .. note::
-            The |DBAPI 2.0|_ interface reserves to redefine the latter case to have the object return ``None`` instead of -1 in future versions of the specification.
+            The |DBAPI|_ interface reserves to redefine the latter case to have the object return ``None`` instead of -1 in future versions of the specification.